OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-03/README.md

 # Lesson 03 - More Terraform variables, plans, workspaces, and security

+We'll look into some things we can do to make Terraform more suitable to a workflow, whether it is manual or automated.

 ## Plans and more variables

 Terraform will run any `*.tf` file in the directory.
 The `plan` command is